PPM 9-10, Due Process/Definition of Terms

 3.17 Representative – Any individual selected by the respondent to attend the informal conciliatory process or the formal hearing, including counsel, if desired.

-3.18 Respondent – A faculty member or an administrator with a faculty appointment against whom a complaint has been made or a formal charge has been issued.
+3.18 Respondent – A tenured or tenure-track faculty member against whom a complaint has been made or a formal charge has been issued.

 3.19 Responsible Administrator – The person who receives or is otherwise delegated to review a complaint about an individual’s alleged non-compliance with standards identified in PPM 9-14.
 The responsible administrator may be a department chair, assistant or associate dean, dean, vice president, or other appointed administrator of the University.
 If the responsible administrator is not the dean, associate or assistant dean, or department chair, the provost shall appoint the responsible administrator.
 This person is responsible for preliminary investigation of the complaint and for conducting the informal conciliatory process.
 The responsible administrator may or may not have administrative jurisdiction over the respondent.